innodatalabs/innodatalabs.github.io/_posts/2017-03-20-building_datasets_part_3.md

 * [The Instacart Online Grocery Shopping Dataset 2017](https://tech.instacart.com/3-million-instacart-orders-open-sourced-d40d29ead6f2) This anonymized dataset contains a sample of over 3 million grocery orders from more than 200,000 Instacart users.

+* [CV Datasets on the web](http://www.cvpapers.com/datasets.html) covers more computer vision (CV) datasets than one can handle.

 ### Want more?

 * In Mediums' [Fueling the Gold Rush](https://medium.com/startup-grind/fueling-the-ai-gold-rush-7ae438505bc2#.8371yne65), Luke de Oliveira lists over 30 more datasets specific to AI.

 * a16z' AI microsite lists a few [image and text datasets](http://aiplaybook.a16z.com/docs/reference/datasets).

+* [Awesome Public Datasets](https://github.com/caesar0301/awesome-public-datasets) is an absolutely awesome collection of datasets collected and tidied from blogs, answers, and user responses.

 And that's just scratching the surface...